thaliaarchi/notes/topics/tree-sitter.md

 Could fork points converge to start with common nodes?

 Since ASTs have span information, each token is unique and no unique table is needed.
 Thus, tokens do not need to be unified between branches.
+However, for incremental parsing, a unique table would be useful if not all state can be resumed from the AST.

 ```rust
 pub struct AstArena { … }